DawidRozycki/DawidRozycki.github.io/nexly.md

 As co-founder and backend developer, I've been responsible for:

-- **Architecture Design:** Designed and implemented the entire backend architecture, choosing technologies and patterns that enable scalability and maintainability
+- **Architecture Design:** In partnership with our CTO, designed and implemented the backend architecture, selecting technologies and patterns that enable scalability and maintainability
 - **System Design:** [Specific system or component you designed]
 - **Technical Decisions:** [Key technical decisions you made and their impact]